jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ![Styled xkcd panel with attribution](xkcd_tutorial_complete.png)

-If anything is misbehaving, compare your code with the reference project at this commit: https://github.com/parente/jupyterlab_xkcd/tree/b52d0457de350c054f35653af3a324d1057ffe5d When everything is working as expected, make another commit.
+If anything is misbehaving, compare your code with the reference project [03-style-and-attribute tag](https://github.com/parente/jupyterlab_xkcd/tree/03-style-and-attribute).
+When everything is working as expected, make another commit.

 ```bash
 git add .